ajdev-1/garbage-detector/README.md

+If the above Jupyter Notebook does not work please try [this URL](https://nbviewer.jupyter.org/github/ajdev-1/garbage-detector/blob/master/garbage_detector.ipynb) which uses Jupyter Notebook Viewer. :blush:

 # Garbage Object Detection

 In this project, I trained an object detection model that classifies garbage into the different German garbage separation categories.